GuillaumeLambermont/restaurant-css-framework/README.md

 I finished following the instructions, so I'll be exploring new things and hope to add them to the website before the deadline. **It certainly need some style adjustments to make it more modern**, I'll work on that.

+Credit : I used Huntsplash for the images, here are the picture owners (thank you guys !) :
+- Louis Hansel Shotsoflouis
+- Oliver Sjostrom

 To-do :
 - planning first (croquis versions smartphone et destop)